Pacific Financial Inclusion Programme

 UNCDF, together with UNDP, AusAID and the EU, has created the Pacific Financial Inclusion Programme (PFIP).

 The PFIP strategy involves finding new ways of serving hard-to-reach populations, while fostering greater commitment and cooperation to build inclusive financial systems throughout the region.
 At the core of its efforts is building branchless banking platforms that can reach low income and rural households, the vast majority of which are unbanked.
-The programme aims to reach by 2012 500,000 clients of which 250,000 were previously unbanked.
+The programme aims to reach by 2019 an additional 500,000 clients.

 The programme also supports a government-to-person payment project, in which social welfare recipients are able to receive their stipends electronically, rather than through a voucher and cash-based system.